SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 {: .challenge}

 ## Wrap up
 By adding good enough metadata to our research software, we are directly supporting its findability, thus increasing the overall visibility of the software.
 This is tied to the **findable** aspect of the FAIR principles mentioned in the introductory episode of this lesson.
+The connection can be further enhanced through the rest of the best practices.
+For example, metadata can also support accessibility if you include a license there, or interoperability if you include input/output data types or format.
+There might also be some metadata supporting reusability as well.

+> ## Optional Challenge: Mapping your metadata to the FAIR principles
+>
+> Using the metadata you identified for your tool earlier, try to map each one to the four FAIR principles.
+You can see an example in Table 1 of the [F1000 paper](https://f1000research.com/articles/6-876/v1).
+>
+>
+> > ## Solution
+> >
+> >
+> {: .solution}
+{: .challenge}